$\tau$-tilting finite algebras, bricks and $g$-vectors: Introduction

-It follows from the existence of Bongartz completion (see \th\ref{tau-tilting-theory}\eqref{it:Bongartz-completion}) that $A$ is $\tau$-tilting finite if and only if there exist only finitely many isomorphism classes of indecomposable $\tau$-rigid $A$-modules; clearly this is also equivalent to the existence of only finitely many isomorphism classes of basic support $\tau$-tilting $A$-modules (see \th\ref{def-sttilt}).
+In \th\ref{char-tau-rigid-finite} we give equivalent conditions for an algebra to be $\tau$-tilting finite.
+In particular, $A$ is $\tau$-tilting finite if and only if there exist only finitely many isomorphism classes of indecomposable $\tau$-rigid $A$-modules if and only if there exist only finitely many isomorphism classes of basic support $\tau$-tilting $A$-modules.

 For example, local algebras and representation finite algebras are $\tau$-tilting finite.
 Also, $\tau$-tilting finite algebras whose radical square vanishes are characterized in \cite{adachi_characterizing_2014}.
 In addition, preprojective algebras of Dynkin quivers are known to be $\tau$-tilting finite \cite{mizuno_classifying_2014}.
 Note that all these classes of algebras contain algebras which are of infinite representation type.
-Further information can be found in \cite{adachi_tilting_2015,zhang_tau-rigid_2012}.
+Further information can be found in \cite{adachi_tilting_2015,eisle_reduction_2016,iyama_classifying_2016,MR3428959,kase_weak_2016,MR3490664,zhang_tau-rigid_2012}.

 One of the main results in \cite{adachi_tau-tilting_2014} is that the map

 induces a bijection between the set $\sttilt A$ of isomorphism classes of basic support $\tau$-tilting $A$-modules and the set of functorially finite torsion classes in $\mod A$, see \cite[Thm.
 2.7]{adachi_tau-tilting_2014}.